Lawrence-Brad/cse110-hints/README.md

-# cse110-hints
+## Hints for selected CSE 110 Assignments

-Hints for students for CSE 110
+These pages are intended to provide gradual hints for some assignments when you get stuck.

-Repo the feeds hints pages for CSE 110 students.
-These pages are intended to provide gradual hints to students as they get stuck on difficult assignments.
+It is recommended to only look at one hint at a time and see if you can accomplish the task using that hint.
+If you are still stuck look at the next hint.
+There may be multiple hints for different aspects of the assignments.